migualex/geospatial-data/README.md

+# Remote Sensing & Machine Learning Projects

+This repository contains independent projects developed for research and applied remote sensing and machine learning tasks.

+The codes included here cover:
+- Flood mapping using multi-sensor satellite data (Sentinel-1 & Sentinel-2) in Google Earth Engine
+- Deep learning classification of açaí palm trees vs other palm species
+- Cerrado deforestation monitoring methodology adaptation aligned with EU Regulation (2023/1115), including time series clustering and edge/border analysis

+---

-## Geospatial Data Science
+## Projects

-Code 1) The Flood Mapping and NDWI Analysis Using Sentinel-1 & Sentinel-2 code was part of the SER-247 course at INPE.
-There is an agreement between spatial agencies aimed at supporting satellite missions focused on natural disasters.
-This trend has stimulated more research in this field, and significant progress has been achieved in recent years through collaboration with the International Charter Space and Major Disasters.
-It presents an integration test model for RADAR products on the Google Earth Engine (GEE) platform.
-The goal was to leverage datasets available in GEE to map large urban flood areas using NDWI.
+### 1) Flood Mapping and NDWI Analysis (Sentinel-1 & Sentinel-2) — GEE
+A flood mapping workflow built in Google Earth Engine, integrating SAR (Sentinel-1) and optical (Sentinel-2) data.
+NDWI is used to support large-scale flood detection, especially in urban environments.

+📁 `flood-mapping-gee/`

+---

-Code 2) the Palm Trees code is part of my work with Deep Learning using Python.
-I used it to differentiate açaí palm trees from other palm species.
+### 2) Palm Tree Classification (Deep Learning / Python)
+A Python deep learning project designed to differentiate açaí palm trees from other palm species using supervised classification techniques.

+📁 `palm-tree-classification/`

+---

+### 3) Cerrado Deforestation Monitoring (EU Regulation 2023/1115)
+A methodological improvement of PRODES-like deforestation monitoring for the Cerrado biome, adapted to meet traceability requirements under EU Regulation (2023/1115).
+The workflow integrates Sentinel-2 and Sentinel-1 time series and applies unsupervised machine learning (SOM + HCA), including deforestation edge/border calculations.

+📁 `cerrado-eu-regulation/`

+---